ArctosDB/documentation-wiki/_documentation/faq.markdown

     preferences and user rights.
 In order to benefit from all but the most basic public features, you must enable cookies.
 -   **Pop-ups:** Users may wish to enable pop-ups.
 Some informational windows use pop-ups.
-We promise to only “pop up” things you ask for.
+We promise to only "pop up" things you ask for.

     Operators must enable pop-ups.
 Many browsers block this, sometimes